YourMobileGeek/100DaysOfCode2019/README.md

 * Day 62
   > Worked with the Drive API program.
 Somehow it broke again.
 Other than that, completed a module of GHCE too.
 Hopefully i remember to do that tomorrow too.
 Something else planned for tomorrow too.

+* Day 63
+  > Worked with a lil bit of Java.
+Other than that youtube video too.
+So, a regular day, nothing new.